alexandreborges/malwoverview/README.md

         (optional)  -s 1 shows antivirus reports from the main players.
 This option is used with -f option (any filetype).
         (optional)  -p 1 use this option if you have a public Virus Total API.
-It forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the malware repository..
+It forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the malware repository.
+        (optional)  -w 1 used when the OS is Microsoft Windows.

         If you use Virus Total option, so it is necessary to edit the malwoverview.py and insert your VT API.